deltachat/deltachat-pages/_posts/2020-01-15-desktop-client-release.md

 ![Screenshot of the Desktop Client, where you can choose between different accounts.](../assets/blog/screenshots/2020-01-15-delta-chat-desktop-client-release-switch-account.png)

-*If you have more than one E-Mail address, you can switch between different Delta Chat accounts.*
+*If you have more than one E-Mail address, you can switch between them.*

 ## Many New Desktop Client Features!